-ONE OF MAY’S MOST CELEBRATED FLOWERS
+MAY’S MOST CELEBRATED FLOWER

 THE STORY OF LILY OF THE VALLEY AND THE NIGHTINGALE

 Once upon a time, the very first lily of the valley was in love with a nightingale.
-Every night the nightingale would come to the garden to sing.
+Every night, the nightingale would come to the garden to sing.
 However, the lily of the valley was shy and hid herself from the bird.
 So after a while, he grew lonely and flew away.

 Alone in the garden, the lily of the valley waited in vain for the nightingale to return.
 Eventually, she grew so sad that she stopped blooming.
 She resumed flowering only when the nightingale reappeared (in May) and her happiness was restored.